Is it Cheaper to Insure a Motorcycle or a Car?

 - Take defensive driving courses.
 Your insurance carrier may offer discounts if you complete a defensive driving course.

 While riding a motorcycle can certainly be an exhilarating experience, it can also be dangerous.
-To ensure your safety, carrying the right type of coverage is paramount; even if it does cost you more than your car insurance.
-To take advantage of bundled-insurance discounts, call your insurer today to ask about adding motorcycle insurance to your existing account.
+To ensure your safety, carrying the right type of coverage is paramount; even if it does not cost you more than your car insurance.
+To take advantage of bundled insurance discounts, call your insurer today to ask about adding motorcycle insurance to your existing account.